Best Linux Certifications for 2015

 From the 1970s to the 1990s, AT&T tied up many of the major computer makers of the day in litigation based on patents taken out on UNIX, as it moved into System V releases and beyond.
 Though the famous Berkeley Software Distribution (aka BSD) did much to open up UNIX and make its inner workings visible, intelligible, and infinitely customizable, those same lawsuits ultimately strangled development and adoption of BSD before the end of the twentieth century.

 Today, twenty-odd years later, Linux has become a genuine force in the computing industry.
-In fact, Linux is not widely used on desktops (especially those belonging to the less computer savvy users who make up the vast majority of that population) -- the latest figures from NetMarketShare show that all versions of Linux comprise only 1.61% of the overall desktop operating system market share.
-But Linux is extraordinarily strong on the server side, where it enjoys a market share of around 47.2% (W3Techs.)
-And it holds a near-monopoly on supercomputers, where its market share for November 2013 was 82.8% (Top500.org).
+While Linux is not widely used on desktops (comprising only 1.25 percent the overall desktop operating system market share in November 2014, according to NetMarketShare), it is extraordinarily strong on the web server side, where it enjoys a market share of around 54.4 percent (W3Techs).
+And it holds a near-monopoly on supercomputers, where its share for November 2014 was 76.7 percent (Top500.org).

-Because IT holds more sway over servers than it sometimes does over desktops, IT professionals tend to invest more of themselves into learning about server computing for everything from installation, configuration, maintenance, virtualization, application support, and so forth.
-And perforce this also means that many IT professionals are working with and around Linux operating systems on a daily basis, often alongside Windows and various actual UNIX OS brands as well.
+Because IT holds more sway over servers than it sometimes does over desktops, IT professionals tend to invest more of themselves into learning about server computing for everything from installation, configuration, maintenance, virtualization, to application support and so forth.
+And perforce, this also means that many IT professionals are working with and around Linux operating systems on a daily basis, often alongside Windows and various actual UNIX OS brands as well.

 It should come as no surprise that the best of the Linux certifications vie for considerable mindshare among IT professionals, and present an interesting mix of distribution (or brand) agnostic credentials alongside some pretty formidable vendor-specific credentials as well.
 Nor should anyone be surprised that there are multiple well-elaborated certification ladders available to those interested in devoting long-term time and effort into learning, using, and mastering the Linux operating system environment and all the many bells and whistles it so cheerfully supports.